Skip to Content

 • Red: V-Structures that exist in the reference network but that never appeared in any sample network.

-• First column is the structure identifier
+• The first column is the structure identifier.

 • The last column indicates whether the reference structure is included or not in the current structure.